-Mano Manikkam, Senior Director of Global Sourcing, Asia Pacific, Visa, has successfully helped the payments giant navigate the procurement challenges of the COVID-19 pandemic, accelerated the function’s digital transformation and all the while keeping a close eye on their suppliers and key partners.
+On a visit to the UK from his base in Singapore, the Senior Director of Global Sourcing, Asia Pacific, Visa, takes time from his busy schedule to visit BizClik’s HQ in Norwich.
+This is worth mentioning as it speaks volumes about his modus operandi – he is on leave yet still makes the time to share the Visa success story as they navigated the procurement challenges of the COVID-19 pandemic, accelerated their digital transformation and all the while keeping a close eye on their suppliers and key partners.

 “Over the 20-plus years of my career, I've seen procurement change vastly from initially just being a processing function for most companies,” says Manikkam.
 “Now more of what we see in the industry is procurement functions being closer to the business, and even to the clients, to drive better business value to reach business goals.”